microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <pre>[datetime] [ostress PID] Total IO waits: 0, Total IO wait time: 0 (ms)
 [datetime] [ostress PID] OSTRESS exiting normally, elapsed time: 00:01:22.637</pre>

-Your duration time may vary but this typically takes at least 1-2 minutes.
+Your duration time may vary but this typically takes at least 1-3 minutes.
+Make sure to let this run to completion.
+When the workload is done your will be put back at command prompt.

 **Step 3: Use Query Store to do further performance analysis**